Jade Vine Facts

 Jade Vine Distribution, Habitat, and Ecology

 Since the stunning Jade Vine grows natively only in the Philippines, its habitat is quite restricted.
 Even there specimens only occur in regions of montane and tropical forests.
 It appears most often beside streams or in ravines, the latter for unknown reasons.

 This amazing species has also been transplanted to a few other regions of the world.
 This artificial distribution most notably includes the country of South Africa.
 The species further has a strong presence in greenhouses and botanical gardens worldwide.

 Its unique pollination relationship with bats arose due to a very specific reason.
 This occurred as a result of the shape of its distinctive blooms.
 The vines also generally intertwine themselves along the branches and trunks of trees, creating a network.

-A mature vine of this species requires about two years to flower and produce fruit.
+A mature specimen of the Jade Vine further requires about two years to flower and produce fruit.
 Most commonly, the plant amazing grows prolifically in its native habitat.
-Unfortunately for those who attempt to grow it, it remains difficult to propagate in cultivation.
+Unfortunately for those who attempt to grow it, it’s difficult to propagate in cultivation.